 Stolen mobile numbers (unauthorised mobile number porting)

-More information on what to do if you suspect your mobile number has been illegally ported can be found in Stolen mobile numbers (unauthorised mobile number porting).
+More information on what to do if you suspect your mobile number has been stolen can be found in Stolen mobile numbers (unauthorised mobile number porting).

 NBN and local number portability